modrocko/simple-crm/README.md

 ### Tags for `Lead Status`

 **Tags provide mucho power to categorize your leads.** They save you from having to create & complete too many fields too.
-And making search *real* easy.
+And makes search *real* easy.
 And fast!
 [See more about tags & icons](#tags-and-icons-for-lead-status).

 ## Main workflows